Mid Devon Show

-The Mid Devon Show is an agricultural show held annually in July in Tiverton, Devon, England.
-It is organised by the Mid Devon Town and Country Society and includes farm demonstrations, arts and rural crafts.
+The Mid Devon Show is an agricultural show held on one day annually in July in Tiverton, Devon, England.
+It is organised by the Mid Devon Town and Country Show Society and includes farm demonstrations, arts and rural crafts.
+The show, which has been running since 1993, was originally held at Hartnoll Farm in Tiverton.
+From 2015 it moved to a new site at Knightshayes Court, Tiverton.

 History

+The show began in 1993, and is a single day event.
 The 2014 and the 21st show was the last show to be held at the original site of Hartnoll Farm, Post Hill, Tiverton.

 The 2015 and 22nd show was held at a new site at Knightshayes Court, Tiverton.
+The 2020 show was cancelled in April of that year, due to the COVID-19 pandemic, but the show returned in 2021.